Lowellowuor/Lowellowuor/README.md

-- 👋 Hi, I’m @Lowellowuor
+- 👋 Hi, I’m Lowellowuor
-- 👀 I’m interested in I'm passionate about software development with a focus on:
+- 👀  I'm passionate about software development with a focus on:

 Python for backend logic and automation